ArifEbrahim/header-parser-microservce/README.md

 * A request to /api/whoami should return a JSON object with your IP address in the ipaddress key.
 * A request to /api/whoami should return a JSON object with your preferred language in the language key.
 * A request to /api/whoami should return a JSON object with your software in the software key.

+Note, whilst all requirements have been met the tests are not passing as the reqest header is different when a browser is used vs Jest test runner.